Bastian-Kuhn/cmk-api-translator/README.md

 ### /api/cmk
-This API Deals with the wired Checkmk Version 1.x API Endpoints to provide Simple Rest Endpoints to use with Service Now
+This API Deals with the Checkmk API Endpoints to provide Simple Rest Endpoints to use with Service Now

 Just surf to /api to see all available Endpoints